-- 79. HRU or other business units may implement their own visitor management arrangements for Security Zones under their direct control.
-These arrangements should align with this Control and its associated Annexes. - 80.
-Base Security Management Plans may detail specific requirements for physical access by media representatives.
-Visitors in this category must be issued a VIC and be under escort unless part of a designated Special Event. - 81.
+- 79. Base Security Management Plans may detail specific requirements for physical access by media representatives.
+Visitors in this category must be issued a VIC and be under escort unless part of a designated Special Event. - 80.
 The visit of officials who have a statutory right to enter workplaces (e.g., trade union and Comcare officials) in relation to their official role under relevant legislation (such as the Fair Work Act 2009 or the Work Health and Safety Act 2011) are to be treated as visitors.
 If these persons do not hold a valid DCAC, they are to be issued a VIC and be under escort.
 The government identification of these persons must be recognised.
 Access should be provided on all occasions unless a heightened threat environment exists under SAFEBASE.